 Imminent does not mean immediate or instantaneous.
 An imminent danger may exist even if the suspect is not at that very moment pointing a weapon at someone.
-For example, an imminent danger may exist if an officer reasonably believes that the individual has a weapon or is attempting to access one and intends to use it against the officer or another person.
-An imminent danger may also exist if the individual is capable of causing serious bodily injury or death without a weapon, and the officer believes the individual intends to do so.
+For example, an imminent danger may exist if an officer reasonably believes any of the following:

+- 1. The individual has a weapon or is attempting to access one and it is reasonable to believe the individual intends to use it against the officer or another. - 2.
+The individual is capable of causing serious bodily injury or death without a weapon and it is reasonable to believe the individual intends to do so.